Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 The ferries to Sweden from Denmark that are relevant for travelers from the UK are the ferries between:

-All of the ferries from Denmark to Sweden sail within 5 hours from Denmark to Sweden and vice versa.
+All the ferries from Denmark to Sweden sail within 5 hours from Denmark to Sweden and vice versa.
 The fastest connections are only 20 minutes from coast to coast.

 Denmark ⇔ Sweden